VRM1/WSDM17/README.md

 Dataset Description

 The data is the check-in data by Foursquare users across 4 major cities: New York, LA, Chicago and Moscow.
 It has been collected using the Twitter API with foursqaure tags on them.

 So, the contents of the check-ins data are:

 1. Location: Latitude and Longitude of check-in

-2. City: City of the checkin
+2. City: City of the check-in

 3. Time: Exact time of the check-in